HASS Community Data Lab

 The Response

-The HASS Community Data Lab will facilitate cross-institutional collaboration, enabling researchers to work collaboratively in groups and conduct open research.
+The ARDC Community Data Lab will facilitate cross-institutional collaboration, enabling researchers to work collaboratively in groups and conduct open research.

 It is being constructed in phases and will be extendable based on the needs of the research community.
 The project currently includes 2 phases, which will be delivered over 2023–2024.

-The HASS Community Data Lab will include a range of tools, such as:
+The ARDC Community Data Lab will include a range of tools, such as the:

 Phase 2 will focus on data and analytics training guides.